Skip to main content

 A number of goals are being pursued in the pilot project.

-• One of these is to demonstrate how it will be possible to use the technology to generate energy in a highly efficient and decentralized process.
+• One of these is to demonstrate how it will be possible to use the technology generate energy from renewably produced green hydrogen in a efficient, dezentralized and future-oriented process.

 • Another goal is to show how fuel cell systems fit into an integrated energy system that combines electricity generated from a variety of renewable sources.